fiatjaf/trelew/README.md

 `?` or `help` will show the available commands.

 At any time you can do `ls | less` (or `comments | less`).
 This can be useful to read long descriptions or comments.

+You can also start trelew directly inside some board.
+Just start it with `trelew slug-of-the-board`.